Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Master variables and Darboux canonical symmetry

 It is worth noting that the additional term between square brackets is just the Schwarzian derivative of the function $\sigma(\chi)$ defined by the scaling function $|p_c|$ through the change: $\text{d}\chi = |p_c|\tilde{N}\text{d}\sigma$.
 In fact, the same type of modification of the Hamiltonian (i.e., a scaling owing to a change in the evolution parameter, and the addition of the corresponding Schwarzian derivative) would also have been obtained if we had scaled the configuration mode variables by a different background function and completed the transformation into a canonical one respecting the diagonal form of the Hamiltonian.
 More concretely, in our case the transformed potential can be written in the form

-where $\mathcal{S}[\sigma]$ denotes the Schwarzian derivative, a structure which is known to be tightly related to the Korteweg-de Vries equation/Virasoro algebra~\cite{DiFrancesco:1997nk} (see Refs.~\cite{Jaramillo:2024qjz, BenAchour:2022uqo} for the appearance of these structures in BH perturbation theory).
+where $\mathcal{S}[\sigma]$ denotes the Schwarzian derivative, a structure that is known to be tightly related to the Korteweg-de Vries equation/Virasoro algebra~\cite{DiFrancesco:1997nk} (see Refs.~\cite{Jaramillo:2024qjz, BenAchour:2022uqo} for the appearance of these structures in BH perturbation theory).

 In summary: A) the canonical transformation in Eq.~\eqref{canonical-GS} introduces a scale transformation on the configuration mode variables/master function, thus inducing a change in the potential according to Eq.~\eqref{potential-GS}; B) if we relate the transformation of the potential in Eq.~\eqref{potential-GS} to a transformation of the evolution parameter $\chi \rightarrow \sigma=\sigma(\chi)$, then the potential is scaled by a multiplicative factor and is shifted by the Schwarzian derivative of the transformation.
 This is a consequence of the fact that the considered canonical transformation simply realizes a conformal transformation in one dimension (the evolution direction), for which the underlying algebraic structure is the Virasoro algebra~\cite{DiFrancesco:1997nk,Jaramillo:2024qjz}.